chay-chay/cafe-review-rails-project/README.md

 If you would like to check my blog, here is [My Blog](https://chayanit-chaisri.medium.com/easy-way-to-change-a-numerical-to-star-rating-for-rails-d77a250c0a6f) and [Walkthrough video](https://www.youtube.com/watch?v=2RUtH5Ifw24&t=26s)
     I
 ## Contributors
-This is my third project for ruby on rails and it's open source.
+This is my third project for ruby on rails.
 If you're interested in changing, please feel free to contact me at [chayanit.chaisri@gmail.com](mailto:chayanit.chaisri@gmail.com)

 ## License